5 Holiday Beauty Looks For Your Big (Or Small) NYE Celebration

 Advertisement

-Chanel Gold Logo Button Earrings, $650, available at caroletanenbaum.com; Napier Gold Intricate Chain Choker, $300, available at caroletanenbaum.com; Scyla Boyer Sela Earrings, $175, available at scylaboyer.com; Jacques Le Corre Gold Metal Necklace, $450, available at caroletanenbaum.com; Chanel Gold Quilted Cuff, $1,800, available at caroletanenbaum.com; Rings (stylist’s own)
+Chanel Gold Logo Button Earrings; Napier Gold Intricate Chain Choker; Scyla Boyer Sela Earrings; Jacques Le Corre Gold Metal Necklace; Chanel Gold Quilted Cuff; Rings (stylist’s own)

-Vintage necklace and earring (stylist's own); KJL Chandelier Diamanté Earrings, $850, available at caroletanenbaum.com; French crystal necklace $450, available at caroletanenbaum.com
+Vintage necklace and earring (stylist's own); KJL Chandelier Diamanté Earrings; French crystal necklace.

 The biggest worry when wearing a shimmery Y2K-inspired party look is that it will be halfway down your face hours before the clock strikes midnight.
 A primer should be your first step, says Matthew.
 “It’s best to go onto an almost-bare lid with shimmer shadows.
 Using an eye primer like the Urban Decay Primer Potion can mitigate the need for concealer,” she says.
 Once prep is done, focus the shimmer on the inner corners of the eye, centre of the lid, and the brow bone like on Keosha, suggests Matthew, all of which “can enhance the look in a more eye-catching way.”